 4. The first category is the ten types of micchā diṭṭhi (wrong views) discussed in #5 below.

-• The deeper level of micchā diṭṭhi is not comprehending the essential characteristics of “this world” of 31 realms; see “The Grand Unified Theory of Dhamma” and “Wrong Views (micchā Diṭṭhi) – A Simpler Analysis.”
+- A deeper level of micchā diṭṭhi is the failure to comprehend the essential characteristics of “this world” of 31 realms; see “The Grand Unified Theory of Dhamma” and “Wrong Views (micchā Diṭṭhi) – A Simpler Analysis.”

-• Because of the ignorance of the complete worldview, one is likely to have the following three main wrong world views. (i) Everything has sprung without a cause (ahētuka diṭṭhi). (ii) Good and bad produce no effect (akiriya diṭṭhi). (iii) There is no afterlife (natthika diṭṭhi).
+- Because of ignorance of the complete worldview, one is likely to adopt one of the following three prominent incorrect worldviews. (i) Everything has sprung without a cause (ahētuka diṭṭhi). (ii) Good and bad produce no effect (akiriya diṭṭhi). (iii) There is no afterlife (natthika diṭṭhi).

-• A common form of micchā diṭṭhi is to assume that if one obeys the five precepts, then one will be exempt from birth in the apāyā.
-That belief itself can lead to the birth of the apāyā; see “The Five Precepts – What the Buddha Meant by Them.”
+- A common form of micchā diṭṭhi is to assume that if one obeys the five precepts, then one will be exempt from birth in the apāyā.
+That belief itself can give rise to the apāyā; see “The Five Precepts – What the Buddha Meant by Them.”

 5. If one has a wrong worldview, one will likely commit immoral acts.
 They will have kamma vipāka leading to rebirth in the apāyā (the lowest four realms), i.e., in future rebirths.
 There are ten such specific wrong views or micchā diṭṭhi (sometimes just called diṭṭhi):